-About 62 percent of American dog and cat owners keep their animals in the house at night, and of those, about half the cats and one-third of the dogs spend the night on the bed according to the findings of a survey from the American Pet Products Manufacturers Association.
+About 62 percent of American dog and cat owners keep their animals in the house at night.
+Of those, about half the cats and one-third of the dogs spend the night in the bed, according to a survey from the American Pet Products Manufacturers Association.

 Passionate pooch owners are divided on this issue, and feelings run deep.
-There are those who swear by their pets and would not have them sleep anywhere other than on their beds, and there are those who just swear at the thought of having their beloved Lassie sharing the bed with them.
+Some swear by their pets and would not have them sleep anywhere other than on their beds, and some just swear at the thought of having their beloved Lassie sharing the bed with them.

 Who is right?
 What are the issues?

-There is scientific evidence to suggest that sharing your life with a pet will increase your years.
+Scientific evidence suggests that sharing your life with a pet will increase your years.
 And what better way to bond with your pet than sharing a cuddle at night?

 There is also evidence to suggest that brains subconsciously interact, even in sleep, and the peaceful waves emitted by your loved pet can positively influence your brain.

 Health and Safety Risks

 Disease, dirt, and fleas can be picked up by your cute little puppy and brought into your bed.

-There's also a danger factor, especially if you have young children.
+There’s also a danger factor, especially if you have young children.
 Even the most good-natured dog can snap in self-defense when startled.
-A child running past furniture or beds where a dog is resting may unwittingly surprise the animal.
+A child running past furniture or beds where a dog rests may unwittingly surprise the animal.

 The tragic result of an elevated dog’s teeth coming into contact with a small child’s face can be physically traumatic for the child but may cost a startled dog its life.

 Loss of Quality of Sleep

-Disturbed sleep and restless nights are another bonus that studies show to be gained from sharing your bed with a pet.
+Studies show that disturbed sleep and restless nights are other problems that accompany sharing your bed with a pet.